codesavage/firekeeper-bot/README.md

 - Enhanced mod tools, such as timed muting and permanent warn/ban logs

 ## Installation
+NOTE: These instructions are a work-in-progress, and as such are currently missing vital information.

 These notes may not be comprehensive, but they should be enough to get you started if you're interested in self-hosting the bot.
 `Include our server distro/version`
 `Include Python version requirement`